 Having a long history, Beijing snacks win universal praise for their wide varieties, superior materials and careful preparation.
 They combine the snacks of many ethnic groups such as Han, Hui, Mongol and Manchu, as well as Ming and Qing palace snacks.

 |Various Snacks in Beijing |

 The Fried-pouch Roll (dā lián huǒ shāo)

-It is a pouch-shaped crispy-skinned roll filled with different fillings, including traditional taste of pork with scallion, pork with leek and pork with fennel, etc. Reasonably priced, it is a very popular snack in Beijing.
+It is a pouch-shaped crispy-skinned roll filled with different fillings, including traditional taste of pork with scallion, pork with leek and pork with fennel, etc. Reasonably priced, it is a very popular snack in this city.
 If you like pan-fried dumplings, you might also love this.

 Cream Fried Cakes are made of flour, egg, cream, white sugar and vanilla powder.
 The dough is made with boiling water, so cakes usually bulge into a ball shape after frying in the oil.
 They are scooped up when they turn golden in color and finally covered with white sugar.
 It is a nutritious snack.

 Glutinous Rice Roll with Sweet Bean Flour (lǘ dǎ gǔn)

-As one of the old special snacks in Beijing, it is sweet and glutinous with a strong taste of soybean flour.
+As one of the old special snacks in this city, it is sweet and glutinous with a strong taste of soybean flour.
 The ingredients include rhubarb rice flour, sweetened bean paste, white sugar, sesame oil, sweet osmanthus and nuts.
 Literally, the Chinese name means a donkey rolls on the ground, which vividly describes the process of rolling the stuffed rolls in bean flour.

 Cooked Beef or Sheep Tripe (bào dǔ)

-Cooked Beef or Sheep Tripe is a famous snack in Beijing, where most of the restaurants offering it are run by Hui people.
+Cooked Beef or Sheep Tripe is a famous snack in this city, where most of the restaurants offering it are run by Hui people.
 The preparation of this delicious food is very simple: firstly, wash the fresh tripe clean and cut it into strips, then cook them in boiling water.
 Generally, they are eaten with great relish with an array of dipping sauces including oil, sesame paste, vinegar, capsicol, preserved bean curd soup, caraway and chopped green onion.

 Fried Liver (chǎo gān)